CubeCmder/AdvancedACP/README.md

 ### src/primary_aircraft/core_XBee.py

-The primary aircraft program is the main program of this project and consists in a central class that provides the primary aircraft telemetry, computer vision and navigational awareness.
+The primary aircraft program is the main program of this project and consists in a central class that provides the primary aircraft with telemetry, computer vision and navigational awareness.
 The current sensors used are:

 - GPS (CAM-M8C)
 - Magnetometer (LIS3MDL)